gsoft-inc/wl-chromado/docs/best-practices.md

 As a general rule, once a PR is open and ready for review, there should be **no more than 5-10 additional commits**.

 To help with this, if you need to share a PR that isn’t ready for review, you can open it as a [draft](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser#create-draft-prs).
 The Chromatic CLI "step" will not run for PRs marked as "draft".

+> If you expect to use "draft" PR, make sure to either add the `drafts: false` to your pipeline configuration or that your build policies do not run for "draft" PRs.

 ## Create small, fast-merging PRs for changes that disable TurboSnap